xpgram/advance-wars/docs/design essays/map-tile-configuration.md

 - How the Map is initialized, what phases it goes through.
   - How does a tile know how to match its surroundings?
 - The sprite optimizations made to speed up draw()

-So, the first thing I ought to do is set up the problem that Map solves.

-1. Basic description of Map
-2. The problems the game needs solving
-3. How Map solves them, step-by-step